Applanga App Localization Logo

 How can you use the same Translation Memory across multiple teams?

-While you can’t synchronise a Translation Memory with another one directly, the import and export functionality is pretty much the same as with regular projects.
+While you can’t synchronize a Translation Memory with another one directly, the import and export functionality is pretty much the same as with regular projects.
 Simply export the translations from one memory and import it to the other one.

 Back to Top